Our research is editorially independent but we may earn a commission for purchases made through our links.

 Portland is well-known as one of the world’s quirkiest cities, with one of the most popular sayings about it being “Keep Portland Weird.”
 It’s also one of the greatest places to visit, with a captivating downtown area full of micro-breweries, funky neighborhoods, art galleries, cheap but fantastic food and forest hikes.
 Straddling the Willamette River near the point where it meets the mighty Columbia, and with Mount Hood in the distance, the Pacific a short drive away and a multitude of parks, gardens and green spaces, it’s a haven for outdoor enthusiasts.
 Be sure to visit the Portland Japanese Garden, considered the most authentic Japanese garden outside of Japan.
 After dark, there is plenty of excitement to be found too, thanks to the city’s outstanding music and art scene.

-Just a few miles east of Portland is the vast Columbia River Gorge, one of Oregon’s most alluring attractions which divides the state from Washington.
+Just a few miles east of Portland is the vast Columbia River Gorge, one of Oregon’s most alluring attractions which divide the state from Washington.
 Formed by cataclysmic Ice-Age floods, the valley stretches for over 70 miles along the Columbia River on Oregon’s northern border.
 By driving the Historic Columbia River Highway, you’ll take in awe-inspiring vistas, with one of the best enjoyed from Crown Point, which boasts panoramic views of the gorge and the river.
 The highway will also take you past dozens of waterfalls that tumble down the valley’s steep walls, and hikers will find numerous trails that lead to even more incredibly scenic falls.
 If you’d like to play on the river, it’s renowned for world-class windsurfing and kite-boarding conditions, as well as being a great place to fish.

 Multnomah Falls is one of the countless waterfalls found in the Columbia River Gorge, but it certainly deserves a mention of its own.
 If you only have time to see one, it should be Multnomah.
 Just a half-hour’s drive east of Portland, this magnificent waterfall plunges more than 600 feet as the “granddaddy” of the 77 waterfalls found on the Oregon side of the gorge – only three falls in the entire nation are higher.
-While a 5-minute walk from the parking area offers a great view, if you want to see the falls in all its glory, and without bumping elbows with others, then hike the 1.2-mile trail to the top.
+While a 5-minute walk from the parking area offers a great view if you want to see the falls in all their glory, and without bumping elbows with others, then hike the 1.2-mile trail to the top.

 Nestled in the soaring Wallowa Mountains in Oregon’s northeast corner, Wallowa is right on the doorstep of Eagle Cap, the largest wilderness area in the state, located near the town of Joseph.
 The ribbon lake is surrounded on three sides by dramatic 9,000-foot-tall snow-capped mountains and hosts a marina with a variety of watercraft available for rent, including rowboats, motorboats, pontoons paddle boats, kayaks and canoes.
 The crystal clear waters are also popular for fishing and swimming, while the surrounding landscape offers hiking, mountain biking, horseback riding and wildlife viewing.
 An aerial gondola located nearby will whisk you 8,000 feet to the peak of Mount Howard.